netzmacht/contao-font-awesome-inserttag/README.md

   ```
   The former syntax with a double colon "::" between two params is deprecated but still supported.

+It works the same with the new short codes provided by Font Awesome 5.

 ### Inset Tag "fa-stack"